When do I need to replace my running shoes?

 Why do I need a running shoe?
 Can’t I just run in my favorite sneakers?

 Running shoes are built to support and cushion your foot while in the specific acts of running and walking.
 While running, the impact of each foot strike is three to five times greater than your body weight.

 I walk.
 Is it OK to wear a running shoe?

 Yes.
 In fact, we recommend it.
 Running shoes offer a wider variety of cushioning and support features than can be found in most walking shoes.

 Why is my running shoe size bigger than the size of my dress shoes?

 Running shoes are just sized differently than other shoes, even other athletic shoes.
-You also need about a thumb’s width of room between your longest toe and the front of the running shoe for the footwear to function properly.
-Expect your running or walking shoes to be from 1/2 to 2 sizes larger than your other shoes.
+You also need about a thumb’s width of room between your longest toe and the front of the running shoes for the footwear to function properly.
+Expect your running or walking shoes to be from ½ to 2 sizes larger than your other shoes.
 Sizing can also vary from brand to brand, as well as style to style within the same brand.